fabianmoor/Cat-Alarm/readme.md

 and make the code more modular.
 This allows for easier expansion in the future, such as adding more sensors or actuators without cluttering the main logic.

-The sleep mode functionality has been implemented as a simple loop that waits for button press to wake up, rather than using deep sleep mode to avoid USB connection issues during development.
-The system properly shuts down all components when entering sleep mode and reactivates them when waking up.

 ### How It Works